liuchunlei0430/DeepMerge/README.md

 ### Example dataset

-As an example, the processed CITE-seq dataset by RAMA et al. (GSM166489) is provided for the example run, which is saved in `./DeepMerge/data/Rama/`.
+As an example, the processed CITE-seq dataset by RAMA et al. (GSM166489)[1] is provided for the example run, which is saved in `./DeepMerge/data/Rama/`.
+The data can be downloaded at 'https://'.
 Users can prepare the example dataset as input for DeepMerge or use their own datasets.
 Training and testing on demo dataset will cost no more than 1 minute with GPU.